 High transformation success rates consistently over 90% have been achieved using blood that has been cryopreserved for more than 4 years.
 For more information view the data presented at the ISBER bio-banking conference 2011 in Rotterdam:

-An application note describing the method ECACC has developed to generate cell lines from whole blood samples was published by Nature Methods.
+An application note describing the method ECACC has developed to generate cell lines from whole blood samples has been published by Nature Methods online at:

 Contact us to discuss your requirements or for a specific quotation.